What is AOV (Average Order Value) and how can you increase it?

 This behaviour creates barriers for startups and brands that are entering new markets.
 However, their reputation will receive a boost if they move beyond D2C channels and sell products through trusted retail sites and marketplaces.

-These brands can add ‘Where to Buy’ technology to their websites to showcase all the places that their products are on sale.
+These brands can add ‘Where to Buy’ solutions to their websites to showcase all the places that their products are on sale.
 This association increases trust and helps boost AOV across all sales channels.
 Shoppers can then convert on your website or head directly to their favourite retailer to make a purchase.

 9. Learn from consumer behaviour on external sales channels